RuiyinL/Automatic-identification-of-violation-symptoms/README.md

 During code review, reviewers typically expend a substantial amount of effort in comprehending code changes, since significant information (e.g., architecture violations) for inspecting code changes may be dispersed across several files that the reviewers are not acquainted with.
 Automatic identification of architecture violations from the discussions of code reviews could be necessary and time-saving for developers to locate and check the potential architecture violations.
 In this paper, we developed 15 machine learning-based and 4 deep learning-based classifiers with three pre-trained word embeddings to identify violation symptoms of architecture erosion from developer discussions in code reviews (i.e., code review comments from four large open-source projects from the OpenStack (Nova and Neutron) and Qt (Qt Base and Qt Creator) communities).
 We then conducted a survey that acquired the feedback from the involved participants who discussed architecture violations in code reviews to validate the usefulness of our trained ML-based and DL-based classifiers.
 The results show that the SVM classifier based on *word2vec* pre-trained word embedding performs the best with an F1-score of 0.779.
 In most cases, classifiers with the *fastText* pre-trained word embedding model can achieve relatively good performance.
 Furthermore, 200-dimensional pre-trained word embedding models outperform classifiers that use 100 and 300-dimensional models.
 In addition, an ensemble classifier based on the majority voting strategy can further enhance the classifier and outperforms the individual classifiers.
 Finally, an online survey of the involved developers reveals that the violation symptoms identified by our approaches have practical meanings and can provide warnings for developers.

 ## Structure of the Replication Package
-- `extracted_features` comprises extracted features as inputs of classifiers, that is, word vectors of the extracted violation symptoms based on the three pre-trained word embedding models (i.e., word2vec, fastText, GloVe).
+- `extracted_features` includes extracted features as inputs of classifiers, that is, word vectors of the extracted violation symptoms based on the three pre-trained word embedding models (i.e., word2vec, fastText, GloVe).
-- `word_embedding` comprises pre-trained word embedding models.
+- `word_embedding` includes pre-trained word embedding models.
 Due to the large size, we listed the download URL `Download_url.txt`, and we used `embedding_dim.py` to change the dimensions of the fastText models.
 - `Violation symptoms.xlsx` and `Randomly_selected_comments.xlsx` represent the review comments labeled as `violations` and `non-violations`, respectively.
 - `scripts` includes the Python scripts used to run the experiments, including data preprocessing and classifier training.
+- `survey` includes the survey form and the template of customized emails that we sent to participants.
 ```

 ├── LICENSE
 ├── README.md
 ├── data